originphp/website/source/docs/development/migrations.md

 ### Custom SQL Queries

 If you need to run custom SQL queries you can, but we can't magically reverse them.
-You can use the `execute` method in the `up` and `down` methods. if you use other methods of migration in the up and down, they wont be reversed automatically.
+You can only use the `execute` method in the `up` and `down` methods.
+If you use other methods of migration in the `up` and `down` methods, they wont be reversed automatically.

 ```php
 class CreateProductsTableMigration extends Migration